-Access codes are used to arm and disarm the system.
-There are 37 access codes available: 1 master code, 32 regular access codes, 2 duress codes and 2 supervision codes.
-Ask your installer for more information on using the duress and supervision codes.
+Access Codes are used to arm and disarm the system.
+There are 33 access codes available: one Master Code and 32 access codes.

 Only the Master Code can be used to program additional security codes and to change other system features as well as to arm and disarm the security system.
 The Master Code will be supplied to you by your installer.
 All keypad entries are made by pressing one key at a time.